 Field-hunting tip

-Look in sedimentary deposits in sandstone country — that is the host setting where ningyoite typically forms.
+Look in sedimentary deposits in sandstone country, the host setting where ningyoite typically forms.
 If you start seeing uraninite, coffinite, quartz in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates, earthy habit, so train your eye for that shape before scanning the outcrop.